getAlby/lightning-browser-extension/README.md

 #### Storybook.js

-We have a [Storybook](https://storybook.js.org)-setup and some components have stories.
-But we haven't actively maintained the storybook and we're looking for support to work on the storybook setup.
+We used to maintain a [Storybook](https://storybook.js.org)-setup but nobody as using it.
+Currently we do not see a use for it.
+But happy to talk about if you think it's useful.

 ### :white_check_mark: Tests